DixonM1100001/dunnhumby-Task/README.md

 ### Building the Frontend project

 The Frontend project will be found in the UI folder of the repository you have cloned.
-To start building this project please open the folder 'product-management-dashboard > src' inside the UI folder and run the following commands
+To start building this project please open the folder 'product-management-dashboard > src' inside the UI folder and run the following commands:

 ```shell
 npm install